 Located in the Chequamegon-Nicolet National Forest near Mellen, WI, the hike to St Peter’s Dome with a detour to Morgan Falls is among the best in the state.
 And in the fall, the top view is much more spectacular.

-This 3.8-mile out-and-back trail is a moderate trail with about 500 feet of elevation gain.
-The trail is well maintained, but rocky in parts.
+This 3.8-mile out-and-back trail is moderate with about 500 feet of elevation gain.
+The trail is well-maintained, but rocky in parts.

 Seven Bridges in Grant Park – South Milwaukee

 Seven Bridges Trail winds through a ravine with some of the best fall scenery in Wisconsin.